 The Company is an exploration stage company specializing in mine permitting, construction, and operations.
 The Company holds a mining joint venture interest in the Pulacayo Paca silver-lead-zinc property located in Bolivia (the "Pulacayo Project").
-The Company also has a 100% interest in two vanadium projects in North America including the Gibellini vanadium project which is comprised of the Gibellini and Louie Hill vanadium deposits and associated claims located in the State of Nevada, USA (the "Gibellini Project") and the Titan vanadium-titanium-iron project comprised of the Titan vanadium-titanium-iron deposit and related claims located in the Province of Ontario, Canada (the "Titan Project).
-The Company also own a 100% interest in three coal properties in Mongolia which are the Ulaan Ovoo property, the Khavtgai Uul property and the Chandgana Tal property.
+Silver Elephant's 2020 objective is to explore Pulacayo and Triunfo districts with the potential for silver and gold discoveries.
+The Company also has a 100% interest in two vanadium projects in North America including the Gibellini Vanadium Project which is comprised of the Gibellini and Louie Hill vanadium deposits and associated claims located in the State of Nevada, USA (the "Gibellini Project") and the Titan vanadium-titanium-iron project comprised of the Titan vanadium-titanium-iron deposit and related claims located in the Province of Ontario, Canada (the "Titan Project).
+The Company is permitting the Gibellini Project and aims to be the first primary vanadium producer in the USA by 2023.
+The Company also owns a 100% interest in three coal properties in Mongolia which are the Ulaan Ovoo property, the Khavtgai Uul property and the Chandgana Tal property.
 In addition, the Company also has the land use right and construction license for the Chandgana power plant project.